-In the Torres Strait and on the mainland, underground ovens called kup-mari (pronounced cup-ma-ree) are made to cook food.
+In the Torres Strait and on the mainland, underground ovens called kup-mari (pronounced cup-ma-ree) are used to cook food.

-A shallow hole is dug in the ground and filled with rocks, wood and dry leaves are placed in a dome shaped arrangement to help make a big fire that will heat the rocks.
-Once the majority of the wood is burnt and the rocks are heated, some of the rocks are set aside and the food that has been wrapped in banana and coconut leaves (or in modern times a combination of the leaves followed by aluminium foil) is placed in the centre of the pit.
+Once the majority of the wood is burnt and the rocks are heated, they set some of the rocks aside and wrap the food in banana and coconut leaves (or a combination of leaves and aluminium foil), placing it in the centre of the pit.

-The rocks that were set aside are then placed on top of the food to help it cook evenly.
-Once this is done more leaves are placed onto the pit along with hessian bags, then sand to lock in the heat.
+They then take the rocks that were set aside and place them on top of the food to help it cook evenly.
+They also place more leaves and hessian bags on the pit, as well as sand to lock in the heat.

 They remove food after several hours.
 Cooking times differ depending on the type of food being cooked and the temperature of the rocks.